 Workplace health and safety programmes

-Organisations must provide appropriate training and information for employees so that they can work safely.
+Organisations must provide appropriate training and information for workers so that they can work safely.
 Many organisations provide additional training and benefits as part of a health and safety or wellness programme.
 One example of this is an employee assistance programme.

 Employee Assistance Programmes